Ending Gender-Based Violence in Schools

 SRGBV violates children’s rights to a safe, quality, and inclusive education.
 The consequences are wide-ranging, influencing students’ physical and mental wellbeing, school performance, and vulnerability against future threats.

-In a survey, UNESCO gathered the stories from survivors of SRGBV, who reported negative feelings towards school after their traumatic experience.
+In a survey, UNESCO gathered stories from survivors of SRGBV, who reported negative feelings towards school after their traumatic experiences.
 One survivor described going to school as mentally draining due to the fear of being bullied and humiliated again.
 The constant anxiety of having to think ahead and be cautious affects their school grades and leaves them exhausted.

 Emotionally, these survivors also have to deal with long-term feelings of isolation and low self-esteem, which can discourage them from forming connections and participating in society at large.
 Without accelerated interventions, the prevalence of gender-based violence in the education sector will set back the existing efforts to foster a more inclusive education for all.